 “Doing this job means I’m a shoulder to cry on, a person to vent to, someone to laugh and smile with, and someone to bring peace of mind to,” Ashley shares.
 “Unfortunately, violence does not discriminate against age or gender.
 Our patient population ranges from newborns to the elderly.
 As a forensic nurse, it is my duty to ensure the best trauma-informed care is provided to those that have experienced any type of violence, abuse, assault, neglect or trafficking.”

-Coping with this type of work is difficult, but critical for these nurses who deal with such heavy work.
+Coping with this type of work is difficult, but critical for these nurses who deal with such heavy situations.

 When we asked her how she deals with this difficult work, Ashley shares, “… I’ve learned just how important self-care truly is for the mind and body.
 I’ve acquired two new puppies and have taken up collecting houseplants; you could even say I’ve become a crazy plant lady.
 I currently have over 70 houseplants!
 Tending to my plants and being active with my pups has been great for my self-care.
 It’s also nice to have coworkers, friends and family that are supportive and are always there to lend a listening ear.”